Skip to content

 In light of this, let's look at what data you should be tracking and the importance of giving your data some TLC.

-Using Data to Inform your Strategies:
+Using Data to Inform Your Strategies:

 As mentioned in one of our previous blogs, there is a misconception that recording more data is always better.
 The reality is that tracking data just for the sake of it is detrimental to effective data analysis, making it an unnecessarily overwhelming and time-consuming task.